42Berlin/generative-art-local/README.md

 ## Example

 This example generates prompts that generate images.
-To run it, create a virtual environment first and install requirements.
+To run it, create a virtual environment first, and install requirements.

+`cd generate_prompt_and_art`
 `python3 -m venv venv && . venv/bin/activate`
 `pip3 install --upgrade pip`
 `pip3 install -r requirements.txt`

+Then, create an .env file and fill it with your API keys for [stable-diffusion](https://beta.dreamstudio.ai/membership?tab=apiKeys) and [openAI](https://platform.openai.com/account/api-keys).
+`cp .env_example .env`
 `python3 generate_art.py <prompts_output_file> <images_output_folder>`

 This simply generates a prompt in the <prompts_output_file>, from an initial one defined in `utils_config.py`, which is used to generate images in the <images_output_folder>